 Is fluorosis reversible?

-Because fluorosis causes damage to teeth while they are developing, by the time they erupt, dental fluorosis reversal isn't possible.
-However, there are various treatment options that can improve the cosmetic appearance of fluorosis teeth, which you can read about further down.
+Fluorosis damages teeth while they are developing.
+By the time they erupt, dental fluorosis reversal isn't possible.
+However, there are various cosmetic treatment options that can improve appearance.

 When does fluorosis develop?

-Fluorosis can develop at any time when the teeth are developing, and this starts in the womb.
-Even after the teeth are fully developed, the effects of fluorosis can worsen if it's not treated appropriately; especially in moderate or severe cases.
+Fluorosis can form at any time when the teeth are developing, and this starts in the womb.
+Even after the teeth are fully developed, the effects of fluorosis can worsen if it's not treated appropriately.

 Fluorosis in children